 Simple epilation and use of a bandage contact lens will give immediate relief.
 Surgical treatment should be deferred until any active inflammation is controlled.
 Techniques used to treat these trichiatic lashes include the use of the radiofrequency needle to the depth of the root of the lashes (2.4-mm deep in the upper lid and 1.4 mm in the lower lid), cryotherapy, and monopolar electrolysis (which is used less frequently now because of associated collateral injury to tissues).

 There is a separate set of eyelashes behind the normal row of lashes.
 These lashes are often softer and finer and without pigmentation.
 There may be a fully formed additional row of lashes, or there may be a sporadic series of lashes.

-Treatment includes epilation with forceps, epilation with electrolysis, cryoprobe, electrocautery, radiofrequency, trephination or folliculectomy.
-In some patients, the lids have to be split surgically to individually treat the second row of lashes.
+Treatment includes epilation with forceps, epilation with electrolysis, cryoprobe, electrocautery, radiofrequency, trephination, or folliculectomy.
+In some patients, the lids have to be split surgically to treat the second row of lashes individually.
 Some patients may need the application of a mucous membrane graft, especially if there is mucocutaneous keratinization.

 Tristichia and Tetrastichiasis

 This is a very rare occurrence of three or four rows of lashes, respectively.